cellml/libcellml/docs/tutorials/examples/actions/examples_view_model.rst

 .. container:: gotcha

-    Before accessing a collection item using an index, you can use the :code:`countXyz()` function to return the number of items in the collection.
+    Before accessing a collection item using an index, you can use the :code:`xyzCount()` function to return the number of items in the collection.

 The following example shows how all variables in a component can be listed.